Rosemary Harris is an Australian poet, writer and performer, based in the UK.

 As well as a degree in drama, Rosemary has an MA in Creative & Life Writing, and has studied Child Development at postgraduate level with the OU.
 Her particular areas of expertise are creative writing, performance poetry and prose, drama, and communication and oracy skills.
-With her company, Papertale, she has developed three touring spoken word shows with Apples & Snakes, A Roo In My Suitcase, was funded by the Arts Council in acknowledgement of her expertise with Early Years audiences, and she is highly experienced at working in schools, and especially with Foundation Stage and KS1 groups.
+With her company, Papertale, she has developed three touring spoken word shows with Apples & Snakes and Half Moon Young People's Theatre.

 Rosemary has led workshops for children and adults for the Poetry Society, Creative Partnerships, Tate Britain, De La Warr Pavilion, Create (Arts), Royal Scottish Academy of Music and Drama, Australian Theatre for Young People, the National Institute of Dramatic Art (NIDA, Sydney), Bexley Playbuilders, the V&A Museum of Childhood, Jerwood Gallery, Discover, and many mainstream and SEN schools.
 As an accomplished writer and performer, Rosemary’s workshops draw on her background in drama, music and performance to complement her work on the page, and to respond to a wide range of age groups.
-In 2011 Rosemary set some kind of personal record by conducting workshops for participants aged between 2 and 100, in theatres, prisons, care homes, museums, galleries, community centres, mobile libraries, festivals, and even on board ships.
+Rosemary has literally delivered workshops for participants aged between 2 and 100, in theatres, prisons, care homes, museums, galleries, community centres, mobile libraries, festivals, and even on board ships.

-Working from a principle of inclusion and fun, Rosemary’s approach is based on years of experience across a wide range of learning environments, including most recently in classroom and INSET delivery, exploring cross-curricular approaches.
-Rosemary has also worked extensively with children and adult SEN groups and mental health service users, and most recently conducting workshops for the Office of the Children’s Commissioner with young people in care (see link below).
+Working from a principle of inclusion and fun, Rosemary’s approach is based on years of experience across a wide range of learning environments, including classroom and INSET delivery, exploring cross-curricular approaches.
+Rosemary has also worked extensively with children and adult SEN groups and mental health service users, and has conducted workshops for the Office of the Children’s Commissioner with young people in care.

-Her professionalism, experience and knowledge deliver excellence and empowerment, confidence-building, and a direct experience of the value of creative self-expression, for young people and adults of all ages.
+Her professionalism, experience and knowledge deliver excellence and empowerment, confidence-building, and a direct experience of the value of creative self-expression through language, for young people and adults of all ages.